 Teaching was an unexpected passion for me, but I have found it to be incredibly enjoyable and rewarding.
 I am adjunct faculty at Midwestern University’s PA program.
 I also teach at other local PA programs and regularly precept nurse practitioner (NP) and PA students.
 In 2018, I became the program director of the Hospital Internal Medicine NP/PA Fellowship at Mayo Clinic.
 I find this role just as fulfilling, if not more, than my clinical work.
 I consider one of my greatest achievements that I get to teach and mentor our fellows.

-While I am incredibly proud of all my professional achievements, my greatest accomplishment in life has been becoming a mom to my beautiful son Evan, who is 19-months old.
-Work/life balance can be a tricky thing, but while I love my many jobs, I love being at home with my son and husband, Matt, even more!
-I am also blessed to have wonderful parents and sisters and in-laws who have really been our village with raising Evan.
+While I am incredibly proud of all my professional achievements, my greatest accomplishment in life has been becoming a mom to my two beautiful children – Evan (2 years old) and Kaia (4 months old).
+Work/life balance can be a tricky thing, but while I love my many jobs, I love being at home with my kids and my husband, Matt, even more!
+I am also blessed to have wonderful parents and sisters and in-laws who have really been our village with raising Evan and Kaia.
 I love to fill any down time I have by spending time with my family and close friends.

-I’m passionate about hospital medicine and invite you to join me at AAPA/SHM Adult Hospital Medicine Boot Camp.
+If you’re as passionate about hospital medicine as I am, be sure to check out AAPA/SHM Adult Hospital Medicine Boot Camp.
 Whether you recently started working in hospital medicine, or you are an experienced clinician looking to brush up your skills and review some evidenced based practice updates, you’ll find valuable CME that will enhance your practice.
-This year, Adult Hospital Medicine Boot Camp will be in Nashville, Tennessee, from Sept.
-29 – Oct.
-3. I always look forward to attending this conference – for the knowledge I gain but also the wonderful networking experiences that arise.
-I hope to see you there!
+This year, Adult Hospital Medicine Boot Camp will be in Austin, Texas from Sept.
+14 – 18.
+There’s also a virtual option if you aren’t able to attend in person.
+I always look forward to attending this conference – for the knowledge I gain but also the wonderful networking experiences that arise.